 Servings: This recipe makes 6 to 8 standard size muffins depending how full you fill each muffin cavity.
 It's not a problem to overfill each one.
 You can also bake them in a mini muffin pan.

-- Crumb topping: Add a tablespoon of maple or coconut sugar to the crumbs mixture to give your muffin tops more texture and sweetness.
-Also, reduce the amount of flour to 2 to 3 tablespoons to make it less crumbly and more buttery.
+- Crumb topping: Add a tablespoon of maple or coconut sugar to the crumbs mixture to make those tops sweeter.
+You can also reduce the amount of flour added to 2 to 3 tablespoons to make it less crumbly and more buttery.